scenoxmans/md-q-and-a/README.md

 <h3>Answer in italic<i> like this.</i></h3>

-*No , i have never had a dream that i could um , that , that, i , err, no!
+<i> No , i have never had a dream that i could um , that , that, i , err, no!</i>

 What is your favourite beverage?
 Answer in Bolt and Cursive.